-- Working platforms must be set as close as practicable to the structure and should aim to be less than 225 mm away from the building. - 8.5 Internal guardrails on tube and fitting scaffold: - where internal service gaps in excess of 225 mm are present between the working platform and structure (including at door and window openings) then double guardrails must be installed on the inside standards and any work within the handrail be controlled by appropriate safe systems of work, supervision and training (depending on the service gap).
-The service gap must be managed at all times
+- Working platforms must be set as close as practicable to the structure and should aim to be less than 225 mm away from the building. - 8.5 Internal guardrails on tube and fitting scaffold: - Where internal service gaps in excess of 225 mm are present between the working platform and structure (including at door and window openings) then further risk assessment should be undertaken to establish suitable fall prevention/protection controls and any work within the handrail be controlled by appropriate safe systems of work, supervision and training (depending on the service gap).
+The service gap must be managed at all times.